 Regarding the first requirement, the Salamancan authors discuss the distribution of public goods (bona communia) such as benefices (→beneficium), ecclesiastical and secular offices (→officium), honours (→honor), burdens and taxes (→tributum), as well as court decisions (→iudicium).
 They emphasize that the differences between distributive justice, on the one hand, and commutative justice, grace, and generosity, on the other, have to be considered.
 Commutative justice, grace, and generosity pertain to private goods rather than public goods.
 Therefore, in these cases, considering personal qualities does not qualify as acceptio personarum (Aragon 1590, q.
 63, art.
 1, p.
 302; Zapata 1609, pars 1, cap.
 4, no. 12, p.
 54).

 Regarding the second requirement, it is important to consider the potential qualities of the recipients.
 In the context of conferring offices and honours, the authors discuss the worthiness (dignitas) of candidates, categorizing them as worthy, worthier, worthiest, less worthy, or unworthy of the office (Lessius 1605, lib.
 2, cap.
 34, dub.
 14, p.
 397).
 By doing so, the authors posit a geometric proportionality, meaning that the worthier a recipient is, the more or better public goods he should receive.
-In cases where the distributor considers unrelated personal qualities, rather than merit and worthiness, the Salamancan authors explore criteria for acceptio personarum such as friendship, consanguinity, faction, nobility, economic status, political status, sex, age, descent, ethnic background, and homeland (; Aragon 1590, q.
+In cases where the distributor considers unrelated personal qualities, rather than merit and worthiness, the Salamancan authors explore criteria for acceptio personarum such as friendship, consanguinity, faction, nobility, economic status, political status, sex, age, descent, ethnic background, and homeland (Soto 1553, pars 1, lib.
+3, q.
+6, art.
+1, p.
+250; Aragon 1590, q.
 63, art.
 1, p.
 302; Salón 1591, q.
 63, art.
 1, col. 971; Lessius 1605, lib.
 2, sect.
 5, cap.
 32, dub.
 1, no. 1, p.
 372).

 Vitoria also considers two cases of distribution according to necessity: a father who distributes bread, and the act of giving wheat and money to the poor (Vitoria 1934, q.
 63, art.
 2, no. 9, p.
 239-240).

 Relevant distributors include the pope, the king, and their advisors, as well as ecclesiastical and secular officeholders.
-Patrons with the right to present candidates for ecclesiastical offices are also considered distributors (; →ius patronatus).
+Patrons with the right to present candidates for ecclesiastical offices are also considered distributors (Covarrubias y Leyva 1571, vol. 1, pars 2, sect.
+7, art.
+4-5; →ius patronatus).

 The theological dimension of acceptio personarum